Washington, Baltimore and Annapolis Trail: Piney Orchard to Odenton

 Beyond Strawberry Lake Way, the BG&E 33kV distribution line is in active use again; several transformers can be seen to the side of the trail, next to an artificial drainage pond.
 Past the pond, the trail runs through the heart of Piney Orchard, although it continues to be screened by a buffer of undeveloped land.
 The trail meets several side trails, providing access to the individual neighborhoods of Piney Orchard and Chapel Grove, before reaching another grade crossing at Waugh Chapel Road.
 Here, there is no direct crossing of the roadway, and trail users must turn south and use the sidewalk next to the road before crossing over and backtracking to the trail.

 Beyond Waugh Chapel Road, the trail enters Odenton and passes beneath Old Waugh Chapel Road via a third tunnel before continuing through more suburban neighborhoods.
 More side trails are encountered as the trail runs north-northeast, crossing June Drive on the level.
 Beyond June Drive, the trail soon meets Piney Orchard Parkway and runs alongside it before terminating at Odenton Road, near its intersection with Piney Orchard Parkway.
 At the terminus, trail users can either continue north along a sidewalk or turn east and follow a Shared Use Path / Multi-User Path along Odenton Road to its terminus with MD 175.
 The trail will ultimately connect with the South Shore Trail at its terminus in Odenton.
 Recently, new signage advertising a bike route to Odenton station on the Northeast Corridor has appeared at the northern terminus.

 History

-The trail derives its name from the now defunct Washington, Baltimore and Annapolis Electric Railway along whose right-of-way the trail now runs.
+The trail derives its name from the defunct Washington, Baltimore and Annapolis Electric Railway along whose right-of-way the trail now runs.
 From 1908 through 1935, state-of-the-art electric commuter trains ran along this route carrying passengers between Washington, DC, and Baltimore.
-The same railroad's right of way also serves as the basis for the Baltimore & Annapolis Trail and the Odenton Bike Path.
+The same railroad's right of way also serves as the basis for the Baltimore & Annapolis Trail, South Shore Trail, Poplar Trail and the Odenton Bike Path.